etiamz/optiscope/README.md

  1. The `fix_factorial_function` function merely computes the factorial of `n` using recursion & native cells.
  1. The `inner_factorial` function accepts an integer `n` & tells Optiscope to compute `fix_factorial_function` on this `n`.
 When the computation is complete, we extract the result with `extract_result` into a global variable.
  1. Next, the `scott_factorial_sum` function computes a _factorial sum_ of a Scott-encoded list.
 However, instead of directly computing the factorial, we call `inner_factorial`, thereby delegating the work to a lower-level optimal machine.
- 1. Finally, `optiscope_inside_optiscope` launches the algorithm on a Scott list `[1, 2, 3, 4, 5]`, eventually obtaining the result `cell[153]`, as evidenced in the tests.
+ 1. Finally, `optiscope_inside_optiscope` launches the algorithm on a Scott list `[1, 2, 3, 4, 5]`, eventually obteyning the result `cell[153]`, as evidenced in the tests.

-That is, inside user-provided functions we can essentially doe anything we want, including running Optiscope itself!
+That is, user-provided functions are given the right to performe all the variety of things, including running Optiscope itself!
 Moreover, as the memory pools are global to the whole program, the high-level & low-level optimal machines **share the same memory regions** during execution.
 Whether this technique has practical applications is a topic of future research.

 ## On performance